 WHAT WE DO

 The District assists in collaboration efforts by bringing ideas, projects, and people together.
-Some of these activities include coordinating and implementing economic development activities in the District; carrying out economic development research, planning, implementation, and advisory functions identified in the CEDS; and coordinating the development and implementation of the CEDS.Recent Projects and Activities
+Some of these activities include coordinating and implementing economic development activities in the District; carrying out economic development research, planning, implementation, and advisory functions identified in the CEDS; and coordinating the development and implementation of the CEDS.2018 - 2023 CEDS Timeline and Work ProgramTell us what you think!

 Utah is growing, rapidly.
 Rapid growth within a limited geography necessitates an integrated approach to transportation, land use, and economic development planning.
 To help our economy thrive, the WFRC, a metropolitan planning organization and Economic Development District, identified three key strategies for the integration of economic development into other short- and long-range initiatives, such as the Wasatch Choice 2050 Vision, Regional Transportation Plan, and CEDS.